SOLENO/antispam.js/readme.md

 # antispam.js
 Discord antispam module to protect your server from raiders.
+It is the updated and better version of antispam module.

 ## Installation
 <p align="center"><a href="https://nodei.co/npm/antispam.js/"><img src="https://nodei.co/npm/antispam.js.png"></a></p>